ethanabrooks/dissertation/policy-iteration.typ

 architectures
 #cites(<li_pre-trained_2022>, <tarasov_prompts_2022>, <tam_semantic_2022>).
-Finally, a recent set of approaches (which we will focus on in this Related Work section) treat RL as a sequence modeling problem and use the foundation models itself to predict states or actions.
-In this related work section, we will focus a third set of recent approaches that treat reinforcement learning (RL) as a sequence modeling problem and utilize foundation models for state prediction, action selection, and task completion.
+Finally, a recent set of approaches (which we will focus on in this Related Work section) treat RL as a sequence modeling problem and use the foundation model itself to predict states or actions.
+In this related work section, we will focus on a third set of recent approaches that treat reinforcement learning (RL) as a sequence modeling problem and utilize foundation models for state prediction, action selection, and task completion.
 We will organize our survey of these